 Ever wondered why your abdomen feels different after pregnancy like it’s not quite the same as before?
 You’re not alone—diastasis recti, or abdominal separation, is a common yet often overlooked condition many people experience during and after pregnancy.

-In this blog, I’ll dive into what diastasis recti is, why it happens, and the steps you can take to support your recovery.
+In this article, I’ll dive into what diastasis recti is, why it happens, and the steps you can take to support your recovery.
 Whether you’re preparing for childbirth or navigating postpartum life, understanding how to care for your core can make all the difference in how you feel and move forward.

 What is Diastasis Recti?